Not since the Bronze Age have borrowing costs been so low, according to a study published last month.

 1. Natural Income Strategy

 ‘Natural Income’ is simply the dividend and interest payments generated from an investment portfolio.
-To see how much natural income a typical portfolio might provide, imagine we invested 55% in the FTSE 100 Index with the remainder in the benchmark 10-year gilt and rebalanced those weights each year.
+To see how much natural income a typical portfolio might provide, imagine we invested 55% in the index of large UK companies with the remainder in the benchmark 10-year gilt and rebalanced those weights each year.
 The table below illustrates the yields for each of these assets as well as the aggregated portfolio yield.

 |Changing natural income yields|